Search Console (Webmaster Tools): Getting started

-Be sure to check the sitemaps page on Webmaster Tools regularly.
+Be sure to check the sitemaps page on Search Console regularly.
 This way, you can stay abreast of any errors, and check on pages Google might be having problems indexing.

 Remember, you cannot add a sitelink, but you can choose to demote any you wish not to show.